leakyrelu/caarlos0.github.com/_posts/2017-04-28-k8s-sandbox-costs.md

 - Put some traffic into it, observe the resource usage, add ~10%: those are the `limits` values;

 Of course, this isn't perfect.
-Some times it will not be enough or be too much.
+Some times it will not be enough and other times it will be too much.
 Apps also change, and their resource usage tend to change as well.
 You need to constantly keep an eye on that.